Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Experiments

-The thermal images of individuals without and with eye-glasses, seated in a car \cite{olugbade_toward_2021} are shown in row-4 and 5 of \Cref{fig:qualitative result synthesized} respectively.
-Though the training set does not include any images with eye-glasses, the model trained with our proposed method shows resilience towards performing reliable segmentation in the presence of eye-glasses, while the SOTA sub-performs.
-Similary, the thermal images of individuals performing cognitive tasks \cite{cho_deepbreath_2017}, without and with eye-glasses, are shown in row-6 and 7 of \Cref{fig:qualitative result synthesized} respectively.
-While SOTA sub-performs on both the cases, SAM-CL framework shows reliable performance.
-It can be noted that thermal images in DeepBreath dataset \cite{cho_deepbreath_2017} are acquired using mobile thermal camera (FLIR One), highlighting the robustness of the model trained using SAM-CL framework across for different thermal camera specifications.
+The thermal images of individuals without and with eye-glasses, seated in a car \cite{olugbade_toward_2021} are shown in rows 4 and 5 of \Cref{fig:qualitative result synthesized} respectively.
+Though the training set does not include such images, the model trained with our proposed method shows resilience towards performing reliable segmentation in the presence of eye-glasses, while the SOTA sub-performs.
+Similarly, the thermal images of individuals performing cognitive tasks \cite{cho_deepbreath_2017}, without and with eye-glasses, are shown in rows 6 and 7 respectively.
+While SOTA sub-performs on both cases, SAM-CL framework shows reliable performance.
+It can be noted that the thermal images in the DeepBreath dataset \cite{cho_deepbreath_2017} are acquired using mobile thermal camera (FLIR One), highlighting the robustness of the model trained using SAM-CL framework across for different thermal camera specifications.